Park Güell Timed Entry Tickets

 Straight out of any fantasy-fiction novel, this is the Portico de la Lavandera, an incredible viaduct, one of many in Park Güell.

 Park Güell is easily one of the most popular attractions in Barcelona, receiving over 5 million visitors annually.
 With a limited number of people allowed within each scheduled time slot for entry, we suggest you book in advance to get tickets at the most convenient time for you.

 Note: Residents of the neighborhoods adjacent to Park Güell (El Coll, Vallcarca-Penitents, La Salut, El Carmel, Can Baró, and Baix Guinardó) and holders of the registered Gaudir Més enjoy free access from 7am to 9:30am (from July 1 to August 31) and from 8pm to 10pm.
 However, touristic visits are not allowed during the mentioned time slots.

 know before you go

 The new regulation plan takes into account the needs of local residents in the neighborhoods adjacent to Park Güell (El Coll, Vallcarca-Penitents, La Salut, El Carmel, Can Baró and Baix Guinardó) and guarantees them unrestricted access free of charge all the year-round to enjoy the area.
-To enter the park, they will need to have a personal and non-transferable card, which may be requested by the entrance staff.
+To enter the park, they will need to have a Neighbor or Enjoy More card, which may be requested by the entrance staff.

 Timings and Availability